theotowngarage-com/otg-website/content/workspace/cnc/index.md

 - Collets and bit set (end mills, V-bits, ball nose, etc.)
 - Calipers for measurement
-- Clamps and hold-down fixtures
+- Hold-down fixtures with screws and glue tape
 - Vacuum cleaner
 - ```
 - Lubricant for metal machining (if required)